Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 \subsubsection{Partners of $X(3872)$}

-The $X(3872)$ as a hadronic molecule implies the existence of other states which are related to the $X(3872)$ through various symmetries such as the heavy quark symmetry, SU(3) flavor symmetry and so on.
+The $X(3872)$ as a hadronic molecule implies the existence of other states which are related to the $X(3872)$ through various symmetries such as the {heavy quark spin symmetry, heavy quark flavor symmetry,} SU(3) flavor symmetry and so on.
 In this section, we review the partner states of the $X(3872)$ as predicted in various EFT frameworks.
 We will also pay attention to the caveats of these predictions.

 In Ref.~\cite{AlFiky:2005jd}, the author adopted the $\slashed{\pi}$EFT with heavy quark symmetry to explore the partners of the $X(3872)$.
 It was found that the existence of the $\xthn$ bound state does not exclude and support the existence of the $D^0\bar{D}^0$ bound state.
 As shown in Eqs.~\eqref{eq:V0pp},~\eqref{eq:V1pmepsV2pm} and~\eqref{eq:V1ppepsV2pp} there are two independent coupling constants in the $D^{(*)}\bar{D}^{(*)}$ systems.
 The interactions for the $\DastDbar$ and $D\bar{D}$ systems are independent in the heavy quark spin symmetry limit.